-The Kistler Center is certified by Developmental Disabilities Services as an Alternative Community Services Waiver provider.
+The Kistler Center is certified by Developmental Disabilities Services as a Community and Employment Support Waiver provider.

-The Alternative Community Services (ACS) Waiver program serves children and adults with developmental disabilities with an onset before the age of 22.
+The Community and Employment Support (CES) Waiver program serves children and adults with developmental disabilities with an onset before the age of 22.

 An individual is determined eligible if he or she has a primary diagnosis of: